SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     * ``"random"`` for randomly distributed
     * ``"centered"`` for centered in each cell
     * The :py:data:`name` of another injector from which the positions are copied.
-      This option requires (1) that the *target* injector' positions are initialized using one of the three other options above.
+      This option requires (1) that the *target* injector's positions are initialized using one of the three other options above.

-    By default, injector uses the parameters provided with :py:data:`species`.

 .. py:data:: momentum_initialization

+    :default: parameters provided the species

     The method for initialization of particle momenta.
 Options are: